ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 Requires Authentication | Yes

 #### Request Query Parameters
-The authentication transaction history can be queried using this REST service for certain count of transactions which can be retrieved for given pageStart number with pageFetch.
+The authentication transactions can be queried using this REST service for certain count of transactions which can be retrieved for given pageStart number with pageFetch.
 The default pageStart value is 1.
 The default pageFetch value is 10.
 This default pageFetch value will be taken into account only if the pageStart is provided.
-If both pageStart and pageFetch values are not provided, all the transaction entries for the UIN/VID are returned in the response.
+If both pageStart and pageFetch values are not provided, all the authentication transactions for the UIN/VID are returned in the response.

 Name | Required | Description | Default Value | Example
 -----|----------|-------------|---------------|--------